orientechnologies/orientdb-docs/SQL-Alter-Class.md

  - **STRICTMODE**, enable or disable the strict mode.
 With the strict mode enabled you work in schema-full mode and you can't add new properties to the record if they're in the class's schema definition.
  - **CLUSTERSELECTION** sets the strategy used on selecting the cluster where to create new records.
 On class creation the setting is inherited by the database's [cluster-selection property](SQL-Alter-Database.md).
 For more information look also at [Cluster Selection](Cluster-Selection.md).
  - **CUSTOM**, to set custom properties.
 Property name and value must be expressed using the syntax: "<code>&lt;name&gt;=&lt;value&gt;</code>" without spaces between name and value.
+ -  **ABSTRACT** convert to an abstract class or opposite using true and false
 - **attribute-value**, is the new attribute value to set.

 ## See also